-Please note that operating a L-300 Access Point with the LANCOM Public Spot Option (also referred to as a HotSpot) can be subject to legal regulation in your country.
-Before installing a L-300 Access Point, please inform yourself about any applicable regulations.
-More information on this subject is available in our white paper "Public Spot - Rechte und Pflichten eines Betreibers" available for download from www.lancom.eu.
+Please note that operating a L-32x Access Point with the LANCOM Public Spot Option (also referred to as a HotSpot) can be subject to legal regulation in your country.
+Before installing a L-32x Access Point, please inform yourself about any applicable regulations.